dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/advanced-data-access-scenarios/creating-stored-procedures-and-user-defined-functions-with-managed-code-cs.md

 **Figure 11**: The `GetDiscontinuedProducts` Stored Procedure is Listed in the Stored Procedures Folder

 There is still one more hurdle we have to overcome before we can call the managed stored procedure: the database is configured to prevent execution of managed code.
 Verify this by opening a new query window and executing the `GetDiscontinuedProducts` stored procedure.
 You will receive the following error message: Execution of user code in the .NET Framework is disabled.
-Enable �clr enabled configuration option.
+Enable 'clr enabled configuration option.

 To examine the Northwind database s configuration information, enter and execute the command `exec sp_configure` in the query window.
 This shows that the clr enabled setting is currently set to 0.